The rector of Pulford Church is Reverend Dr Stephen Torr.

 Pulford Parish Church is dedicated to the Blessed Virgin Mary.
 The church was rebuilt in 1884, to a design by the local Chester architect, John Douglas, the benefactor being the 1st Duke of Westminster.
 Mention of a church on the site, however, can be traced back to the 12th century.

-We share our ministry and our Parish priest and Readers with St Mary's Eccleston up the road - two Churches and one Parish -and are currently (May 2021 -as we emerge from Lockdown) sharing United Services at 10.30am on Sundays, alternating between the two Churches.
-You can find details on the Church notice-boards - the e-bulletin (see 'News and Notices') - or by contacting [email protected]
+We share our ministry and our Parish priest and Readers with St Mary's Eccleston up the road - two Churches and one Parish.
+You can find details on the website, the Church notice-boards, the e-bulletin (see 'News and Notices') - or by contacting [email protected]

-In the Parish we have a thriving Messy Church community and All Age congregation - these will shortly be restarting after Lockdown We also have a Church School at Eccleston.
+In the Parish we have a thriving Messy Church community and special All Age Service ( shorter sermon and school hymns ).
+We also have a Church School at Eccleston.